idltd/Scrum/README.md

+(90% complete - a bit of tweaking needed)

 # Scrum
 A simple python command line app to manage a backlog and scrums - managing git branches too.

 Mostly written by AI, to my design.

 Run the script (python scrum.py) for an 'interactive' mode, or put a command on the command line for simple execution.

+CD into your project directory...

 Usage: scrum <command> [args]